- Why does crypto tax suck?

 Ben: Yeah it’s clarity, right?
 We come back to the confusion and the lack of clarity in this space.
 Now with all of that uncertainty around the regulatory aspects and certainly some of the tax aspects you know you're seeing offshoring not if we rewind the clock about 10 years we're not offshoring for tax purposes, it's just to try and get business done.
 And where jurisdictions are offering clarity over that, it's making it far easier to go offshore and conduct your business than it is to stay onshore.

 Andy: Yeah and, for me it's like, because of the way tax and capital gains particularly.
 I think the misunderstanding for a lot of people is when they're moving stuff around, is these taxable events happening?
-And that's a realization that comes over time, people don't realise it at the time.
-So with offshoring and stuff you're reducing that risk of retrospective action in some ways, because you may be doing a lot of stuff that you don't realize now, or in the future, and you don't really know that legislation is going to come and there's going to be different scenarios, so why do you want to take the risk in the worst case scenario, because the worst thing that could happen I think with this is fear.
+And that's a realisation that comes over time, people don't realise it at the time.
+So with offshoring and stuff you're reducing that risk of retrospective action in some ways, because you may be doing a lot of stuff that you don't realise now, or in the future, and you don't really know that legislation is going to come and there's going to be different scenarios, so why do you want to take the risk in the worst case scenario, because the worst thing that could happen I think with this is fear.
 You fear that something's going to happen, so you stop doing business, you stop innovation, you stop trading, you stop buying NFTs but that's not what we're trying to achieve, it's actions because no one's going to win in that scenario.

 Ben: Absolutely yeah I agree with that.
 Yeah I mean, it's just such a productivity drain.
 You've got the educational barrier to get past, to understand what you need to do and you've got to find that clarity and you've got to really find it right.
 We all know that you know - there's a lot of accountants and tax advisors out there but how many of them actually have you know done the hundred hours on cryptoassets?
 How many of them have an interest in it?
 It’s difficult to find that right advice and then once you have found that right advice what you have to put in place in your business, or you know, even as an individual to manage your tax position.